msychalice/leetcode/README.md

 Union find.\
 There are 2 major cases.
 1. There isn't a vertex having two parents.
 In such case, it is the same problem as #684.
 2. There is a vertex v having two parents p1 and p2.
-And there are two subcases \
+And there are two subcases.
 2.1.
 Adding one of these two edges will form a circle.
 2.2.
 Adding neither the first edge nor the second edge will form a circle.
 We still need to use union find, but delete the second edge (p2, v) before using the union find.\